arnavgautam/TreeHacks2015/HOLs/HOL-ProvisioningAWindowsAzureVMPS/HOL.md

 	> **Note:** Replace _[YOUR-PATH-TO-FILE]_ placeholder with the full path to the domainvnet.xml file you created in the previous step.

 1. Open a browser and go to [https://manage.windowsazure.com/](https://manage.windowsazure.com/).
-When prompted, login with your **Windows Azure** credentials.
-In the Windows Azure portal, click **Networks**, and then click **domainvnet**.
+When prompted, login with your **Microsoft Azure** credentials.
+In the Microsoft Azure portal, click **Networks**, and then click **domainvnet**.
 In the **Dashboard** tab you can see the virtual network that has been added and uses the affinity group you created earlier.

 	![Verify The Virtual Network Creation](./Images/verify-the-virtual-network-creation.png?raw=true "Verify The Virtual Network Creation")